-The Foreign and Commonwealth Office (FCO) advise against all travel to South Sudan.
+The Foreign, Commonwealth & Development Office (FCDO) advise against all travel to South Sudan.

 If you choose to travel to South Sudan against FCDO advice, exercise caution and vigilance at all times and avoid any travel during the hours of darkness.
 You should make sure you have comprehensive contingency plans that don’t rely on support from the Embassy, including a stock of essential supplies and up-to-date travel documents and visas.
 If you’re concerned about your safety, you should contact the FCDO on +44 207 008 5000.

 Before you travel, check the ‘Entry requirements’ section for South Sudan’s current entry restrictions and requirements.
 These may change with little warning.
 Monitor this advice for the latest updates and stay in contact with your travel provider.

 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.